 On January 3, 2023, the Company announced the submission of a PCT patent application seeking international patent protection for the patent entitled "Compositions and Methods for Diagnosis, Treatment and Prevention of Kidney Disease".

-On February 1, 2023, the Company announced it submitted an Orphan Drug Designation ("ODD") Request to the FDA for the XRx-008 program and specifically for XORLOTM for the treatment of ADPKD.
+On February 1, 2023, the Company announced the submission of an Orphan Drug Designation ('ODD'') Request to the FDA for the XRx-008 program and specifically for XORLOTM for the treatment of ADPKD.